 Between sleep deprivation and feedings, it’s hard enough being a new mom of a newborn.
-Don’t make it hard on yourself when you’re figuring out how to eat, as maternal health and nutrition Expert Lindsey Janeiro shares why simplicity is better.
+Don’t make it hard on yourself, and understand why simplicity is often better.

 There’s always diet advice that is thrown around and told to every new breastfeeding mother.